United Group

-United Group is an alternative telecom provider in Southeast Europe that operates both telecommunications platforms and mass media outlets.
+United Group B.V. is an alternative telecom provider in the Balkans that operates both telecommunications platforms and mass media outlets.

 History

 United Group was formed in 2007, as a Luxembourg-registered multinational entity, in a merger of Serbia Broadband (SBB) and two companies named Telemach, one in Slovenia and the other in Bosnia and Herzegovina.
 Telemach Montenegro became a part of United Group in 2014.
 Telemach acquired Tušmobil on 1 April 2015.
 This being a cable acquisition of a mobile network makes it a unique case in the region, and the first step of United Group into providing all telecommunication services (landline, mobile, television, and internet) in one household.

 Today, United Group is the largest alternative pay television platform in the region of the former Yugoslavia, providing television, Internet, landline and mobile telephony to a large number of households and offices in the region through its cable, DTH and OTT platforms.

 In 2013, the group started its worldwide OTT platform, NetTV Plus, through which it provides Pay TV and landline telephony services to the former Yugoslav diaspora.
 As the group’s distribution platforms developed extensively throughout the region, the next step was entering the content and advertising sales business, today represented by United Media.

 In March 2014, United Group was bought by Kohlberg Kravis Roberts, a leading global investment firm with headquarters in New York, and U.S. 94.3 billion in assets under management.
 The European Bank for Reconstruction and Development (EBRD) is a co-investor in the company.

 In September 2018, a British private equity firm BC Partners began the process of acquisition of the majority stakes of United Group from KKR for an enterprise valuation of 2.6 billion euros.
 The acquisition was finalized on 4 March 2019.

 On 24 December 2020, United Group announced they would buy Bulgaria's Nova Broadcasting Group; the acquisition was completed on 22 January 2021.

+On 2 April 2025, United Group sold SBB to e& PPF Group for 825 million euros.
+Sport Klub, Total TV and Net TV plus sold to Telekom Srbija for 652 million euros.

+On 17 June 2025, founder and chairman of advisory board Dragan Šolak and CEO Victoriya Boklag were ousted from their respective posts and Stan Miller and Libor Vončina were named new CEO and deputy CEO respectively.